 - 1 tablespoon ground cumin

-- 1 tablespoon paprika or aleppo chili flakes
+- 1 tablespoon regular paprika or aleppo chili flakes

 - 1 tablespoon dried lemon peel or 1 teaspoon lemon zest